-Workshop evaluation – Submit an evaluation form to conclude this CSE workshop.
+Workshop evaluation – Submit an evaluation form to conclude this Common Sense Economics workshop.
 (Results are shared with the supporters of Common Sense Economics content team and workshop sponsors.
 They will be used to improve the workshop.)

 Transform the way you teach economics and personal finance.
 Sponsor a professional development course in Common Sense Economics or Common Sense Personal Finance for educators.
 Learn more about innovative and university-based instructional strategies that effectively reach the multimedia generation of students.
 These strategies promise to both excite and engage students learning economics and personal finance.
 The professional development course consists of a 16 module course.
 It can be customized to fit the needs of your instructors.
 The package consists of valuable readings, engaging videos, interesting podcasts, practical assignments, and hands-on activities.
 Through these learning resources, young people can be excited about learning, earning, investing, and applying economic reasoning to make decisions.
 To discuss how the Center for Economic Education at the Stavros Center at Florida State University and the Plaster Center for Economic Education at Lindenwood University can help, please email the Common Sense Economics team.

 Assign the Common Sense Economics massive open online course (MOOC) as bonus work to students!
-The MOOC is intended to peak students’ interest in learning more about the relevancy of economics and personal finance.
-This “appetizer” course offers short readings, engaging videos, interesting podcasts and more.
-At their own pace, students invest approximately 12 hours of time reading, watching, listening, participating in discussions related to economics, and completing quizzes and exams.
-Students earning 80 percent or higher receives a CSE badge per CSE part – Basic Elements; Why Some Nations Grow; Economics of Government; and Financial Fitness.
-Competency badges can be shared with instructors for extra credit.
-They can be placed on resumes, college applications, and social media pages.
-The spring CSE MOOC runs through October 23, 2017.
-This MOOC is a complement to, not a substitute for, what students are doing in their economics and personal finance courses.
-Both are available at no money cost ($0).
+The MOOC is intended to peak educators’ or students’ interest in learning more about the relevancy of economics and personal finance.
+Each “abbreviated” course offers short readings, engaging videos, interesting podcasts and more.
+At their own pace, participants invest approximately 5-8 hours of time reading, watching, listening, participating in discussions related to economics, and completing quizzes and exams.
+Individuals earning 80 percent or higher receives a Common Sense Economics badge per massive open online course (MOOC) – Common Sense Economics Boot Camp; Economics: Why Some Nations Grow; Economics of Governments and Markets; and Practical Personal Finance.
+Competency badges can be linked to social media accounts and shared with other for professional credit.
+They can be placed on resumes and job applications.
+The self-paced Common Sense Economics series runs through June of 2019.
+These MOOCs are complements to, not substitutes for, what takes place across economics and personal finance courses.
+Each MOOC is available at no money cost ($0).